Average Salary for a Tenured Community College Professor

 Community College professors often come from graduate schools at Universities and may have planned a tenure track University career.
 In fact, 20% of all members of the Modern Language Association teach at community colleges.
 Some chose that route, and others fell into it after they could not find a job at a 4-year college.

 While my husband and I work at a large private University and enjoy our jobs, I often think my brother, who works at a California community college, has a better job.
-In fact, I advise my own children, and the students I teach, to seriously consider choosing a career as a Community College Professor.
+In fact, I advise my own children, and the students I teach, to seriously consider choosing a career as a 2-year college professor.
 Why?
 Here are the advantages:

 - Very high job satisfaction rate (74%) according to the National Survey of Community College Professors.